dylsteck/one-farcaster-demo/README.md

-# Tap
+# one-farcaster-demo

-Tap is a community-first Farcaster client built on the cross-platform [One](https://onestack.dev/) framework for React
+one-farcaster-demo is a demo Farcaster app I was building to test out the [One](https://onestack.dev/) framework for React

 ## Setup